The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 Second, alchemical effect cannot happen at range.
 The effect always happens where the potion or gas is consumed or opened.

 Third, all potions and gasses created with alchemy have only one use and cannot be "recharged".
-However, an alchemist can create a big batch of identical products and pay half price for all but the first.
+However, an alchemist that creates a batch of identical products pays half price for the first (the normal crafting price) and then one-quarter price for all the rest (equivalent to extra charges).

-As with any special item creation, an alchemist needs a higher Alchemy skill to create a higher impact item or change more item limitations.
+As with any special item creation, an alchemist needs a higher Alchemy skill to create a higher impact item, or change an item limitations (about duration or area).

 Skill in Alchemy also measures: